Ceiling Fan Going Too Fast? Slow It Down In 5 Steps

 man fixing ceiling fan blades

-Lack of balance in ceiling fans will result to damage or overheating
+Lack of balance in ceiling fans can result in damage or overheating

-When the balance on your blades is compromised, the speeds you set could vary greatly, causing your fan to spin too fast, even on the lowest settings.
+When the balance on your blades is off, the speeds you set can vary greatly, causing your fan to spin too fast, even on the lowest settings.

-Moreover, poor blade balance might make the entire unit wobbly, resulting in short circuits, motor damage, and overheating.
+Also, poor blade balance can make the entire fan wobbly, resulting in short circuits, motor damage, and overheating.

-Solution: Check your ceiling fan for improper balancing now and then.
+Solution: Check your ceiling fan for improper balancing occasionally.

 You can fix imbalanced blades by tightening the base screws, leveling the blade lengths, or even adding some special fan weights.
-If you feel like the latter solution is the best for you, you can easily find them at any only marketplace for cheap.
+If you think adding fan weights is the best solution, you can easily find them cheaply at any online marketplace.

 #2 Check Your Capacitor

-As you probably know, this part is solely responsible for activating the motor that makes your fan blades spin.
-Without it, you’re stuck with a big, static, useless chandelier.
+The capacitor is responsible for activating the motor that makes your fan blades spin.
+Without the capacitor, you’re stuck with a big, static, useless chandelier.

-If your ceiling fan is going too fast, and you suspect this to be the culprit, please stop using it immediately, as it could short circuit, and be damaged permanently.
+If your ceiling fan is going too fast, and you suspect a bad capacitor to be the culprit, please stop using it immediately, as it can short-circuit and sustain permanent damage.

-1. Expose your appliance’s capacitor, and all its other internal components
+1. Expose your fan’s capacitor and all its other internal components.

-There are many more steps to this process, but these are the broad strokes.
-For a more complete walkthrough, there are several online videos you can check out, and follow along.
+Many more steps exist to replace a faulty capacitor, but the instructions above can help greatly.
+For a more complete walkthrough, there are several online videos you can check out and follow along.

 #3 Check Your Controller